LosLoboDev/DailyCodingProblem/README.md

 This repo contains my solutions to the daily coding problems from https://www.dailycodingproblem.com/

-The folders are formatted DCP_month.day.year
+# DCP1

-# DCP_7.24.18
+7.24.18

-My solution to daily coding problem from 7.24.18
+My solution to daily coding problem #1

 Good morning!
 Here's your coding interview problem for today.